Email this link to a friend.

 Dr. Domar has pioneered the development of specialized Mind-Body programs which are specifically designed for infertile couples.
 These teach couples useful tools, such as yoga and meditation, to help them to elicit the relaxation response which improves their physical and emotional responses to stress; and also behavioral strategies to enhance coping skills.
 The goals of these programs are to increase sense of control and well-being; and develop skills to ease the infertility treatment process, and has been shown to help many patients.

-Please do watch this movie - it describes the emotional status of an infertile couple so well !
+Please do watch this film Maybe Baby ( 2000) - this romantic comedy describes the emotional status of an infertile couple so well !